| |

 nature of the mind of enlightenment manifested for and dedicated to the

-benefit of all sentient beings (namely true cessation of (a) emotional
+benefit of all sentient beings, namely true cessation of (a) emotional

 afflictions & (b) gross, subtle & very subtle mental delusions, both

-intellectual & innate).
+intellectual (acquired) & innate.

 The absence of own-nature, of an entity devoid of inherent existence